Updated April 5, 2019.

 What SRA brings to the table are office owners who have an average of 20 years of experience in their industries and an in-depth understanding of what clients need, and most of them have been executive search consultants, hiring managers, or both.

 SRA uses its proprietary Dimensional Search process to match clients and candidates along multiple dimensions such as basic expectations, technical requirements in the form of education and experience, cultural fit, chemistry between candidate and hiring manager, and the translatability of the candidate’s experiences and capabilities to the position’s responsibilities and major projects.

 SRA has been named among the top 10 search firms by Executive Search Review.
-This company currently ranks #308 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1959 and franchising since 1970, the number of locations has grown in recent years to the current total of 87, none of which are company-owned and two of which are located outside the U.S.
+This company currently ranks #298 (up from last year’s position of #308) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1959 and franchising since 1970, the number of locations has grown in recent years to the current total of 90 (up from last year’s total of 87), none of which are company-owned and two of which are located outside the U.S.

 PrideStaff was founded by George Rogers in 1978.
 Its core business is placing its associates at small and medium-sized businesses as well as a number of Fortune 500 companies and multinational organizations who need to maintain high-caliber workforces.
 PrideStaff can place associates at all levels in companies, from entry to executive, and takes care to develop a workforce that reflects the diversity of the market being served.

 The company utilizes the Net Promoter framework (developed by client loyalty guru Fred Reichheld), which utilizes continual measurement and response to feedback centered on the all-important question of whether or not someone would recommend this company to a friend or colleague.
 This constant feedback from both employer clients and job candidates is the company’s primary method to achieve continuous improvement.